lostRating/dolomite-margin/docs/contracts.md

 The following market-specific functions and parameters can be called or changed by the protocol's admin and are subject to the same, universal, time delays as well as any applicable limits defined above.

-To verify any of these parameters for a particular market, visit the DolomiteMargin smart contract on [Arbiscan](https://arbiscan.io/address/0x6a76986201E1906eb8d887Bb4Ad74b55888617af#readContract) and get the `marketId` by calling the `getMarketIdByTokenAddress` function, passing in the token address whose market ID you're seeking.
+To verify any of these parameters for a particular market, you can first get the `marketId` from the [Markets](https://docs.dolomite.io/#/protocol?id=markets) section of the docs.
+Alternatively, you can visit the DolomiteMargin smart contract on [Arbiscan](https://arbiscan.io/address/0x6a76986201E1906eb8d887Bb4Ad74b55888617af#readContract) and get the `marketId` by calling the `getMarketIdByTokenAddress` function, passing in the token address whose market ID you're seeking.
 Then, pass the `marketId` into the `getMarket` function or into individual market risk-oriented functions like: